danieljelcic/gyt/README.md

 `gyt` is a Bash script that provides a set of shorthand commands for common Git operations.
 It's designed to streamline your Git workflow by offering easy-to-remember aliases for frequently used Git commands and sequences.

+Shorthands are not implemented in order of any global relevance and are very much not exhaustive.

 ## Features

 - Simplified Git commands with intuitive aliases